helium-toolchain/project-helium/src/Helium.Data.Castle/readme.md

 A valid Castle file would, for instance, be:

 ~~~
-07 00 00 00 00 00 00 05 00 48 65 6C 6C 6F 01 00 0C 07 00 00 00 00 00 57 6F 72 6C 64
+00 07 00 00 00 00 00 05 00 48 65 6C 6C 6F 01 00 0C 07 00 00 00 00 00 57 6F 72 6C 64
 ~~~

-Split up, `07 00 00 00` defines the total length of the name array (in little endian) to be 7 bytes.
+Split up, `00` declares this to be a root token.

-This is followed by `00` declaring this token as a root token and another `00 00`.
+This is followed by `07 00 00 00` defining the total length of the name array (in little endian) to be 7 bytes and another `00 00`.
 This would be interpreted as name array index, but since this is the root token, it remains unnamed.

 The following `05 00` defines the length of the first name, again in little endian, to be 5 bytes.
 This name is `48 65 6C 6C 6F`, the ASCII representation for `Hello`.